Amutheezan/amutheezan.github.io/_projects/2022-07-29-paratransit.md

 * Augmented the RL policy with an **anytime VRP solver** that runs between trip bookings, continuously improving partial route plans.

-* Our extensive experiments using real-world data demonstrate up to **20-40% cost reduction** compared to baseline methods with naive window assignment.
+* Extensive experiments using real-world data demonstrate up to **20-40% cost reduction** compared to baseline methods with naive window assignment.

 ---